Jazafras/Goddess-Database/readme.md

 and have the total number of results that match the term returned.
 Of those matched, the top 10 goddesses, their ID, and <90 characters of their article extract will be printed.
+Running from the project root a la:
+    python3 <path to indexer.py>
+is necessary in order for the index_dir to be created.
+After the first run, you may want to comment/uncomment to not build the index multiple times.